csmets/Server-Driven-UI/docs/composable-design.md

 union Element = Button | ImageCard | SectionContainer | ContentCard
 ```

 In the above union, there's a `SectionContainer` within the union of possible types.
 A section container is a container that would hold elements.
 Why is this bad?
 It is unclear what is the separation of concern.
-We can not fall into a cyclical loop.
+We can not allow ourselves to fall into a cyclical loop.
 If a section container is to hold elements but is contained with a list of elements, that would mean a section container can be held within a section container infinitely.

 **Make it clear**, what is an element and what is a layout.